alxdavids/draft-privacy-pass/draft-privacy-pass.md

 server can use this data to confirm that the client has a valid VOPRF output, without being able to link the data to any individual issuance phase.

-Throughout this document we adhere to the recommendations laid out in {{OPRF}}
+Throughout this document, we adhere to the recommendations laid out in {{OPRF}}
 in integrating the VOPRF protocol into our wider workflow.
-Where necessary, we lay out exactly which VOPRF API functionality we use.
+Where necessary, we lay out exactly which part of the VOPRF API we use.
 We stress that the generalized protocol only includes steps and messages that contain cryptographic data.

-In {{encoding}}, we discuss how valid encodings for the data that is sent during the protocol.
+We decide against defining abstract interfaces for enclosing Privacy Pass data and functionality.
+Instead, we describe the Privacy Pass protocol in the same group setting that is used in {{OPRF}}.

 ## Key initialisation phase